ViennaTools/ViennaPS/docs/inst/gpu.md

 > **Note:** Installing system dependencies requires `sudo` privileges.

+---

-There are two installation scripts available in the `gpu/scripts` directory, each with different compatibility and functionality:
+There are two installation scripts available in the `python/scripts` directory, with different compatibility and functionality:

-### 1. `install_ViennaPS_linux.py`
+### 1. `install_ViennaPS.py`

-- **Compatibility:** All Linux distributions
+- **Compatibility:** All Linux distributions and Windows
 - **Functionality:**
    - Builds and installs **ViennaPS** locally
    - Checks for an existing local build of **ViennaLS**
    - Checks for OptiX installation, downloads if not found
 - **Limitations:**
-   - Assumes you have already installed dependencies like VTK and embree manually
+   - Assumes you have already installed dependencies like VTK and embree manually.
+Otherwise, they will be built from source, which can take a long time.

 ### 2. `install_ViennaTools.py`